 Your Goldendoodle May Still Be a Puppy

 Age plays a factor in how crazy your Goldendoodle may be.
 Most young dogs have a lot of energy.
 Goldendoodles have even more energy.
-Both the Golden Retriever and Poodle have a lot of energy because of their use in sports.
-They need to have enough energy to hunt waterfowl down, swim to it, and then take it back to their owners.
+The Golden Retriever and Poodle have a lot of energy because of their use in sports.
+They need enough energy to hunt waterfowl down, swim to it, and then take it back to their owners.

 Because of their high levels of energy, your Goldendoodle will also have a lot of energy.
 They’re most active and energetic while they’re a puppy.
 This stage of their life can last up to 18 months.
-By then, they’ll still likely have a good deal of energy, but they may be a bit more manageable.
+By then, they’ll still likely have a lot of energy, but they may be more manageable.

 There are a few things you can do to help release some of their energy to keep them from acting crazy.